BalancingRay/NeighborHelp/README.md

 ## Structure of projects:
 ### [NeighborHelpModels](https://github.com/BalancingRay/NeighborHelp/tree/master/NeighborHelpModels)
 Data Transfer Objects and their constants.
-Extentions to compare, modify and dublicate models.
+Extensions to compare, modify and dublicate models.
 Use on both sides: clients and server.
 ```cs
      public class Order
     {